-- (1) The District Courts Act 1967, part 7 and the Uniform Civil Procedure Rules 1999, chapter 9, part 4 (together, the "ADR provisions"), apply to proceedings started under this part. - (2) However, to the extent there is any inconsistency between the cost provisions of the ADR provisions and the cost provisions of this Act, the cost provisions of the ADR provisions prevail. - (3) In applying the ADR provisions to a proceeding under this part-

-District Courts Act 1967, part 7 (ADR processes)
+- (1) The District Courts Act 1967, part 780 and the Uniform Civil Procedure Rules 1999, chapter 9, part 481 (together, the "ADR provisions"), apply to proceedings started under this part. - (2) However, to the extent there is any inconsistency between the cost provisions of the ADR provisions and the cost provisions of this Act, the cost provisions of the ADR provisions prevail. - (3) In applying the ADR provisions to a proceeding under this part- - (a) a reference to the court or the District Court is taken to be a reference to the Planning and Environment Court; and - (b) a reference to a District Court judge is taken to be a reference to a judge constituting the Planning and Environment Court; and - (c) definitions and other interpretative provisions of the District Courts Act 1967 and the Uniform Civil Procedure Rules 1999 relevant to the ADR provisions apply.